severian42/Symbolic-Emergence-Field-Analysis/README.md

 **Quantifying the Hidden Geometry of Emergence in Complex Data**

-![SEFA Zeta-Prime Field Emergence](https://github.com/user-attachments/assets/f5369c36-2f21-4eda-85bc-5ed359966366) **The above image is a real visual output of how Prime numbers emerge and connect through a SEFA field driven purely by Zeta Zeros**
+![SEFA Zeta-Prime Field Emergence](https://github.com/user-attachments/assets/f5369c36-2f21-4eda-85bc-5ed359966366)

+#### **The above image is a real visual output of how Prime numbers emerge and connect through a SEFA field driven purely by Zeta Zeros**
----

-*This repository contains the code, data, and documentation for Symbolic Emergence Field Analysis (SEFA), a computational framework for detecting and quantifying emergent structure in complex systems.*

 ---